 Can I keep driving while awaiting the outcome of my appeal?

-Unfortunately, if you are suspended on medical grounds, you will not be able to drive while awaiting the appeal.
+If you are suspended on medical grounds, you will not be able to drive while awaiting the appeal.

 What can the Local Court do?

 When a person appeals against a decision to suspend or cancel their licence on medical grounds, the court can:

 - Allow their appeal.
 This means that their licence is returned to them.

 - Disallow the appeal.
 This means that the RMS decision stands.